Reset MacBook Air to Factory Settings Without Disc Is Possible - Qiling

 Step 3.
 In the next section, you will see the connected devices.

 Step 4.
-Hover your mouse over each device and wait for the "X" icon to appear.
+To disable a device, hover your mouse over it and wait for the "X" icon to appear.

 unpair the Bluetooth devices on MacBook